NotArb/Jupiter/releases-wip/docker-jupiter/README.md

-## NotArb Jupiter Management Server
+## NotArb Jupiter Management Docker Server

 _Download the platform-specific package, which includes everything needed to run the NotArb Jupiter Management Server, from: https://download.notarb.org/_